KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ---

-## Cascade Misuse Restriction
+## Cascade Terminology Clarification

-Earlier corpus material contains pre-tightening misuse of “cascade.”
+Earlier corpus material contains pre-tightening cascade drift.

 Same-name multi-stratum operation is generally not cascade.

-Where earlier files refer to:
+Where earlier files contain:

 * “Osiris cascade,”
-* or equivalent same-name multi-stratum patterns,
+* or equivalent same-name multi-stratum formulations,

-read as:
+the pattern should generally be interpreted as:

 * soft conflation,
 * continuum,
 * resonance extension,
 * or native-placement with attributional layering.

-Do not propagate cascade misuse into future canonical work.
+Future canonical articulation should preserve the distinction between:
+- lawful cascade,
+- continuum,
+- conflation,
+- and resonance extension.

 ---